 - 1/2 tsp rosewater

 For the scones, preheat oven to 375 and grease a cookie sheet or line with parchment.
 In a large bowl, combine flour, sugar, baking powder, nutmeg, baking powder and salt.
+Cut in butter until the mix resembles coarse crumbs.
 In a small bowl, whisk buttermilk and egg.
 Add to flour mixture and stir until dry ingredients are just moistened.
 Dump in nuts and berries and stir until just combined.
 Turn out on a lightly floured surface.
 Gently knead about 10-12 times.
 Divide into two balls and shape into two six-inch rounds.
 Cut into four to six wedges, but don’t separate.
 Bake for 15-20 minutes or until golden brown.
 Make syrup while the scones are baking.
 Brush top with syrup while still warm.

 For syrup, place sugar and water in a two-quart sauce pan over medium heat, stirring occasionally.
 When the mixture turns clear and boils, turn the heat down to low and stir slowly for another few minutes to thicken.
 Add lemon juice and then rosewater, stir for another two minutes.